Awesome

 Provenance

 Each blob has one or more provenance entries associated with it.
-A provenance entry is metadata that describes how the input was discovered, such as a file on the filesystem or an entry in Git repository history.
+A provenance entry is metadata that describes how the input was discovered, such as a file on the filesystem or a file in Git repository history.

 Rules